adam-delreal/Boto3/README.md

-# Boto3 v1 (WIP)
+# Boto3

-- Automate AWS using the CLI with a custom python script leveraging Boto3.
+**Python script leveraging Boto3 to Automate AWS through the CLI.**

-Work in Progress.
+- Deploys, configures, lists, and creates snapshots of EC2 Instances & S3 Buckets.
-Will add more functionality.
+- Work in Progress.
+Currently adding more functionality for S3.